strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 ```

 Last, we also need to configure the Kafka part of the bridge.
-The bridge is using 3 different Apache Kafka APIs to communicate with Kafka: the Consumer API, Producer API, and the Admin API.
+The bridge uses 3 different Apache Kafka APIs to communicate with Kafka: the Consumer API, Producer API, and the Admin API.
 Each one has its own purpose.
-In the bridge configuration files, you can configure all of these at once or separately.
+In the bridge configuration files, you can configure these together or separately.
-The general options which will be applied to all three Apache Kafka APIs should be prefixed with `kafka.`.
+General options which will be applied to all three Apache Kafka APIs should be prefixed with `kafka.`.
-We will use this to configure the configuration providers, bootstrap servers, authentication etc.
+We will use this to configure the configuration providers, bootstrap servers, authentication and other API options.

-First we will initialize the [Strimzi EnvVar Configuration Provider](https://github.com/strimzi/kafka-env-var-config-provider) which we will use to load values from environment variables.
+First, we will initialize the [Strimzi EnvVar Configuration Provider](https://github.com/strimzi/kafka-env-var-config-provider) which we will use to load values from environment variables.
-It is already part of the Strimzi container image, so we do not need to modify the container image and we just need to initialize it.
+It is already part of the Strimzi container image, so we do not need to modify the container image.
+We just need to initialize it.
-When customizing the example configuration for your own use-cases, you can of course also use the other configuration providers such as the `FileConfigProvider` or `DirectoryConfigProvider` which are part of Apache Kafka or the [Strimzi Kubernetes Configuration Provider](https://strimzi.io/blog/2021/07/22/using-kubernetes-config-provider-to-load-data-from-secrets-and-config-maps/) which is also already included in the container image.
+When customizing the example configuration for your own use cases, you can of course also use the other configuration providers such as the `FileConfigProvider` or `DirectoryConfigProvider` which are part of Apache Kafka or the [Strimzi Kubernetes Configuration Provider](https://strimzi.io/blog/2021/07/22/using-kubernetes-config-provider-to-load-data-from-secrets-and-config-maps/) which is also already included in the container image.
 But this example uses only the EnvVar provider:

 ```properties